 Looking at this “scarf” I can see where I started out in Garter Stitch and knit maybe 6 rows in all knit stitch.
 Then they decided I should purl and had me doing purl stitch on my 7th row.
 It seems I was getting it, and turned out a nice bit of stockinette.
 I got in maybe 20 rows in 3 hours of sitting in the knitting shop on the Downtown Mall of Charlottesville, VA.
 Then I had to do my grocery shopping, and drive home.
 Several hours passed before I was able to get home and pick up the scarf again.

 By the time I picked my project back up, I couldn’t remember what to do.
 I was living in the middle of nowhere at the time, and the knitting store was 65 miles away ONE WAY.
 I could only drive there once a week.
 I was in a Learn to Knit class, so I had to wait a whole week until the following Saturday to go back.

 So I just kept knitting.
 I use the term loosely.

 I still remember the look on my knitting teacher’s face when I returned to class and PROUDLY pulled out my project.
 I’ve never seen anyone’s eyes get so wide!
 But Mimi is a true class act, and never showed me anything but kindness.
-In fact, everyone around that knitting table who met under the chandelier and nibbled fresh baked scones and sipped hot brewed tea, pinkies extended, while discussing the latest shake up in the Darden School of UVA showed me nothing but kindness.
-I shall always remember that.
+In fact, everyone around that knitting table who met under the chandelier and nibbled fresh baked scones and sipped hot brewed tea, pinkies extended, showed me nothing but kindness.
+I will always remember that.